Why can your pets have Intolerances?

 |Hornbeam (Carpinus betulus)||Japanese Millet||Lupine (Lupinus polyphyllus)|

 |Ragweed (Ambrosia elatior)||Red fescue (Festuca rubra)||Sheep’s wool|

 |Tall oat grass (Arrhenaterium elatius)||Wild oat (Avena fatua)||Willow|

 |Wool||Wormwood (Artemisia absinthium)|

-Why you should test your cat for any sensitivity and intolerances?
+Why you should test your pet for any sensitivity and intolerances?

-After receiving the sample in the laboratory, the results will be ready in 7-10 business days.
-The report will provide you all the information to understand any intolerances that your cat has to the items tested.
+After receiving the sample in the laboratory, the results will be ready in 2-3 weeks.
+The report will provide you all the information to understand any intolerances that your pet has to the items tested.
 It will also include a comprehensive guide on how to eliminate possible intolerances from the diet of your pet.

 How is the sample collection process?

 Once your order is placed we will simply provide a kit to collect some fur samples for the analysis.
 This is a self-collection process and all the instructions will come with the testing kit to you.
 The sample collection process for the test is very simple and easy and instructions are provided below.
 Bear in mind that if the hair is not collected as specified below, the laboratory will not be able to analyse the samples: